jordanboskovich/radiohound-sionna/README.md

 ### Bounding Box

-The scene covers the following area of Notre Dame's campus (God Quad / DeBartolo area):
+The scene covers the following area of Notre Dame's campus (DeBartolo/Mendoza area):

 ```python
 west, east = -86.23842196322462, -86.23573245290231
 south, north = 41.69701511660061, 41.69996986433866
 ```

 This corresponds to approximately 210m × 328m.
-All scene coordinates are in meters, centered at the scene's centroid.
+All scene coordinates are in meters.

 ### Coordinate Reference System